bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 See more in the API docs.
 ## IDE Changes

-As usual, the IDE helps you migrate seamlessly from M13 via Code cleanup.
+As usual, the IDE helps you migrate seamlessly from M13 via <em>Code cleanup</em>.
 Also there are several new handy features in M14:

 * As mentioned above, there in some cases we need private backing properties.
 You can easily introduce them via intention action: